 Look up at the ceiling and pay attention to the darker colours in the higher parts of the ceiling.
 These darker parts are the original colours of the Hall of the Mexuar.

-Fascinating are the stars in the Hall of Mexuar.
+The stars in the Hall of Mexuar are fascinating.
 The stars bring together symbols from both Muslims and Christians.
 It was the desire to bring both cultures together.

 At the end of the main Hall you will find the Mexuar Oratory.
 The Oratory overlooks the Albaicin.
 In 1590 there was a gunpowder explosion in the factory in the valley below.
 The Oratory sustained a lot of damage by the explosion.
 A full restoration of the Oratory has only been finished in 1917.
 The entrance to the Oratory in Nasrid times was via the Machuca gallery.